KUT0K1/nsis-docker/README.md

 ## Variants

-*Attention*: there is no image with log and extended string support combined yet, I think that is needed a croos-compiler image so the stubs can be generated respectively.

 ### Log

 This version could be use as a test version of the installer, it will create an `install.log` file on the install folder with the detail of each section that has the `SetLog on` diretive.